How many calories does swimming burn?

 1 | It’s low impact

 Every now and then, we should give our joints a break from excessive pounding on the treadmill.
-Luckily low-impact workouts like swimming decreases all stress on the body.
+Luckily low-impact workouts like swimming can decrease stress on the body.
 That’s down to the water buoyancy.
 Swimming can be a great way to get the heart pumping while reducing the risk of injury.

 It’s also fun, gentle on your muscles and the water is relaxing.